Freight class: Everything you need to know.

 Freight classes are designed with the intention of getting shippers practical, standardized freight pricing for shipments when collaborating with different carriers, warehouses and brokers.

 In an effort to create consistent freight pricing, The National Motor Freight Traffic Association (NMFTA) put together a freight classification system.
+The NMFC is common across the freight industry.
+It’s used to “rank” the ease of getting an LTL shipment to its destination.
+The more difficult, the higher the freight class, and the higher the price to ship.

 Why it's important.